ravisharda/rest-client-with-retries-demo/README.md

 1. Support for POST requests
 2. Support for additional request headers.
 Hint: Create an abstract class for requests with implementations for each method.
 3. Demonstration of use of call-specified retry config.
+4. Support for HTTP methods other than GET and POST.
+5. Support for modifying client properties other than connect timeout and read timeout.